 The proposed bill would update current statutes by allowing county boards of supervisors to adopt regulations for small land subdivisions consisting of 6 to 10 lots or parcels, with each parcel being at least 2 acres and exempt from assured water supply requirements.
-It would require applicants to submit a small land subdivision report and ensure legal access to each lot.
-Additionally, counties would be mandated to notify the Arizona Department of Real Estate of any ordinances or regulations they adopt regarding these subdivisions.
-The bill also introduces new disclosure requirements and civil penalties for violations, while updating definitions related to small land subdivisions.
+It introduces a requirement for applicants to submit a "small land subdivision public report" and ensures legal access to each lot.
+Additionally, counties would be mandated to notify the Arizona Department of Real Estate (ADRE) of any ordinances related to these subdivisions.
+The bill also clarifies definitions and modifies existing disclosure affidavits to include fencing responsibilities, while establishing penalties for violations related to the sale or lease of lots without the required public report.

 Statutes affected: Introduced Version: 11-834, 32-3183.07, 32-2183.07